 - Wood scraps and sawdust

 - Used filters

-If you have a cat, situate your litter box somewhere else.
-Cat urine contains ammonia, which could create wear on your furnace’s heat exchanger.
-Plus, the furnace could move the unpleasant odors around your home.
+If you have a cat, place your litter box somewhere else.
+Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
+Plus, the furnace could spread the stinky odors all over your home.

-You should also frequently clean by your furnace to block dust from accumulating.
+You should also regularly clean near your furnace to stop dust from accumulating.

 Related: Is it Time for Furnace Service or Replacement?